Per Vehicle, 2026 Pricing

 TRD Off-Road and Woodland Edition

-The TRD Off-Road and the related Woodland Edition use a Bilstein-tuned strut assembly with stiffer damping for unpaved use.
-Toyota part number 48510-42950 (right front, TRD Off-Road) is dealer-only at $245 per side.
-Aftermarket replacement using the Bilstein 5100 series for the RAV4 application runs $155 per side and is the most common owner-chosen alternative; the 5100 is a meaningful durability upgrade over the OEM unit for trucks that see real off-road miles.
+The TRD Off-Road and the related Woodland Edition use a firmer factory damper tune for unpaved use.
+The OEM TRD front strut is dealer-only and runs a premium over the standard trim.
+The most common owner-chosen aftermarket alternative is the Bilstein 5100 series for the RAV4 application, which runs around $150 per side and is a meaningful durability upgrade over the standard unit for trucks that see real off-road miles.

 Labor time on the RAV4

 Three failure modes dominate.
-First, upper strut mount knock between 95,000 and 120,000 miles.
-Mechanics in the cohort report this is the most common owner-noticed symptom on the 2019 to 2024 RAV4.
-The Quick-Strut and KYB Excel-G assemblies both include a new bearing, so the bearing-only repair is rarely worth doing on its own.
+First, front upper strut mount knock between 95,000 and 120,000 miles, the most common owner-noticed symptom.
+The Quick-Strut and KYB Excel-G front assemblies both include a new bearing, so the bearing-only repair is rarely worth doing on its own.

-Second, slow seal weep at the strut shaft around 110,000 to 140,000 miles.
+Second, slow seal weep at the front strut shaft around 110,000 to 140,000 miles.
 A small amount of oil on the strut body is normal; an oily wet strut is a definite replacement signal.
-The seal failure tends to be unilateral; one side typically goes 10,000 to 20,000 miles before the other, but most owners replace in pairs anyway because the labor is mostly absorbed.
+The seal failure tends to be unilateral, but most owners replace in pairs anyway because the labor is mostly absorbed.

-Third, on Prime and Hybrid trims, the rear strut sometimes develops a noticeable rebound delay after the car sits unused for a week or more.
-That is the gas charge slowly leaking from the strut body.
-It self-resolves after a few minutes of driving but is a definite signal that the rear strut is at end of life.
+Third, on Prime and Hybrid trims, the rear shock sometimes develops a noticeable rebound delay after the car sits unused for a week or more, as the gas charge slowly leaks.
+It self-resolves after a few minutes of driving but is a definite signal that the rear shock is at end of life.

 Alignment requirement and ADAS calibration

-Toyota specifies a four-wheel alignment after any RAV4 strut R and R. The factory spec is camber minus 0.5 plus or minus 0.5 degrees and toe at plus 0.05 plus or minus 0.1 degree.
+Toyota specifies a four-wheel alignment after any RAV4 front strut replacement.
 Four-wheel alignment at an independent shop runs $85 to $115 in 2026, or $115 to $155 at a Toyota dealer.
+A rear-shock-only job does not change camber or toe, so it does not by itself require an alignment.

-The 2019 and newer RAV4 includes Toyota Safety Sense 2.0 (or 3.0 from 2025) with a forward-facing camera.
-After any suspension geometry change, the camera requires recalibration.
-Most Toyota dealers charge $150 to $300 for the recalibration.
-Well-equipped independent shops with the Toyota Techstream scan tool can do it for $100 to $200.
-Ask before authorising the alignment whether the shop can complete the ADAS calibration in-house.
+The 2019 and newer RAV4 includes Toyota Safety Sense with a forward-facing camera.
+After a suspension geometry change, the camera may require recalibration.
+Most Toyota dealers charge $150 to $300 for the recalibration; well-equipped independent shops can sometimes do it for less.
+Ask before authorising the alignment whether the shop can complete any required ADAS calibration in-house.

 DIY strategy

 A DIY front-pair RAV4 strut job using Monroe Quick-Strut or KYB Excel-G complete assemblies takes 3 to 4 hours in the driveway for a competent home mechanic.
-The RAV4 strut tower is reasonably accessible after removing the engine cover and wiper cowl.
-Total parts cost is $310 to $440 for the front pair plus a $35 to $55 alignment shop visit afterward.
+The front strut tower is reasonably accessible after removing the wiper cowl.
+Total parts cost is $310 to $440 for the front pair, plus a $35 to $55 alignment shop visit afterward.

 Frequently asked questions